UpVent/orchid/README.md

 ## Installation

+To install and use Orchid in your system you have to run the following commands

+1. Clone the repo, doing this in your home folder is recommended:
+`git clone https://github.com/UpVent/orchid.git && cd orchid`

+2. To run orchid just use bash or the `./` order to start executing commands:
+`./orcd` or `bash orcd`

+3. [OPTIONAL] if you want to have Orchid available at all times save the repo in a hidden folder and add it to your `PATH` variable:

+`git clone https://github.com/UpVent/orchid.git && mv orchid .orchid`

+Then:

+`echo export PATH=$PATH:~/.orchid >> .bashrc`

 For now installation should be done manually in your home folder.
 We are currently working in the following installation options: